 (Photos at the end of the article)

 Back in 2012, I had the bright idea that there is a cycle to car auctions.
 I’ve been lucky to meet many people in the car auction business, which personally looks like a great sector to get into.
 However, if you see a future for yourself in car auctions, then you may want to have a traders insurance policy explained to you, as you’ll need to have some kind of traders insurance in order to be involved with buying and selling cars.
 Here, in the Toronto area, there is a collector car auction every spring and fall.
 The fall seems to be when the junk is offered.
+You may find some odd gems but most of the stuff looks like it’s from 954 JunkCar.
 Then, in the spring (after a winter’s work) the winter’s project cars are put up for sale.
 Whether you attend the spring or fall events, depends on where you are in the cycle.
 For my part, I had no intention (or skills) to start such a project, but it occurred to me that when the donor car is cheap enough, a person could afford to play around with more complex ideas.
 (For original story, see VETTE VUES MAGAZINE, Vol # 450, Issue # 7, February 2012).
 This brought me back to the many Greenwood stories I had collected . . .
 Greenwood is the master of the project car.

 But, first, some history on the C4 chassis/suspension issues that you’d want to hear before you look for some easy fixes for your C4 suspension.